Dog Scared of Fireworks? How to Calm a Dog Down

 Be Calm and Patient, But Not Doting

 Don’t scold your dogs for their fearful behavior.
-Be patient, calm, and kind with them, but don’t give them too much extra attention during fireworks.
+Remain calm and be patient and kind with them, but don’t give them too much extra attention during fireworks.
 This might be difficult – when our canine companions act afraid, all we want to do is snuggle and comfort them – but too much attention can make them feel even more nervous because they sense that you’re mirroring their stress.

 Your dog will look to your behavior for security, so ignore the fireworks.
 Offer to play with them – tug of war or fetch – but don’t force them to engage if they don’t want to.
 It’s sort of like when a child falls at the playground – if you gasp, they’re more likely to start crying.
 Instead, play it cool, and your dog will appreciate your groundedness.